Kanyakumari: Legend

 According to a Hindu legend, Kanya Devi, an avatar of Parvati, was to marry Shiva, who failed to show up on his wedding day.
 Rice and other grains meant for the wedding feast remained uncooked and unused.
 The uncooked grains turned into stones as time went by.
 Some believe that the small stones on the shore today, which look like rice, are indeed grains from the wedding that was never solemnised.
 Kanya Devi is now considered a virgin goddess who blesses pilgrims and tourists who flock to the town.
 Her temple in Kanyakumari is a Shakta pitha: a holy shrine in the Shaktism tradition of Hinduism.

 According to another Hindu legend, Hanuman dropped a piece of earth near Kanyakumari as he was carrying a mountain with his life-saving herb, Mrita Sanjivani, from the Himalayas to Lanka (Sri Lanka) during the Ramayana War.
 The fallen earth formed an area called Marunthuvazh Malai, literally "hills where medicine lives".
 This legend explains the abundance of unique native medicinal plants in the area.
 Marunthuvazh Malai is located near Kottaram, about 7 km from Kanyakumari town on the Kanyakumari–Nagercoil highway.
-The sage Agasthya, who was an expert in medicinal herbs, is believed to have lived around this site in ancient days.
+According to a combination of geographical landmarks, regional mythology, ancient Tamil texts, and local tribal oral histories the sage Agasthya, who was an expert in medicinal herbs, is believed to have lived around this site in ancient days.
 There is an ashram on the middle of the hillside; tourists trek up to visit the ashram and to glimpse the sea near Kanyakumari town, a few kilometres away.